Disappearance of ARA San Juan: Search effort

-Locating a distressed or sunken submarine can be extremely difficult as witnessed by the disappearances of the French submarines Eurydice (found 53 days after sinking) and Minerve (found July 2019) despite the fact that both were lost close to the French mainland.
+Locating a distressed or sunken submarine can be extremely difficult as witnessed by the disappearances of the French submarines Eurydice (found 53 days after sinking) and Minerve (found in July 2019, 51 years after sinking) despite the fact that both were lost close to the French mainland.
 The nuclear-powered USS Scorpion was located five months after sinking, largely thanks to data obtained from SOSUS.
 The Israeli submarine INS Dakar was located in 1999, 31 years after her disappearance.
 The Australian submarine AE1, disappeared in September 1914, was found in December 2017 (103 years later) after 13 search efforts.

 As of 21 November 2017, when including vessels and aircraft making their way to the search area, the Ministry of Defense stated that there were 27 ships and 18 aircraft participating in the search and rescue of San Juan.
 Of those, 18 ships and 5 aircraft were Argentine, with the remaining 9 ships and 13 aircraft belonging to the 11 other countries which had offered assistance.
 There were also tens of fishing vessels assisting in the search.
 The operation was carried out under the auspices of ISMERLO, an international organisation of over 40 countries set up in 2003 following the Kursk submarine disaster.

 On 24 November, according to the Argentine Navy, 27 ships, 30 aircraft, 4,000 professionals from 13 countries participated in the search effort to the missing Argentine submarine; this was already the largest search and rescue operation in the history of the South Atlantic Ocean.

 International assistance largely ended by early 2018 leaving Argentina as the only country involved in the search.
 On 14 February 2018 the Argentine Government offered a reward of $98 million pesos (approximately USD 5 million) for information on the location of ARA San Juan.

 Ocean Infinity search

-From September 2018 the search for the submarine was aided by the US-based seabed survey company Ocean Infinity.
-The search started on 7 September 2018, and was planned for up to 60 days, with payment only in the event that the submarine was found.
+Starting 7 September 2018, the search for the submarine was aided by the US-based seabed survey company Ocean Infinity.
+The search was planned for up to 60 days, with payment only in the event that the submarine was found.
 Some 60 crew members conducted the search, with three officers of the Argentine Navy and four family members of the crew of ARA San Juan to observe.